earthcube/geocodes_documentation/docs/developers/addingdocumentation.md

 # notes on adding documentation

-This Repository is based on MkDocs and uses the [multirepo](https://github.com/wilhelmer/mkdocs-multirepo) or [plugin](https://github.com/jdoiro3/mkdocs-multirepo-plugin)
-The [mkdocs.yml](https://github.com/earthcube/geocodes_documentation/blob/main/mkdocs.yml) at the top level of the repository
+This Repository is based on MkDocs and uses the [multirepo plugin](https://github.com/jdoiro3/mkdocs-multirepo-plugin) The [mkdocs.yml](https://github.com/earthcube/geocodes_documentation/blob/main/mkdocs.yml) at the top level of the repository

 To add a new section, you add an import to the nav section based on: https://github.com/jdoiro3/mkdocs-multirepo-plugin#setup